multiversx/mx-docs/docs/developers/guidelines/react-development.md

 }, [lastExpiringNotificationMissionId]);
 ```

-👆 This piece of logic is a perfect candidate to be moved to a separate hook file, because it containes
+👆 This piece of logic is a perfect candidate to be moved to a separate hook file, because it contains
-a very specific piece of logic, can be tested and the behaviour is easier to predict and debug.
+a very specific piece of logic, can be tested and the behavior is easier to predict and debug.

 ```jsx
 const sanitizedHerotag = name ? sanitizeHerotag(name) : undefined;